 Before 2021, the site had three survey monuments and four boundary monuments.
-In 2021, a fifth boundary monument was installed at the southwest corner of the property (PL-6).
+In 2021, a fifth boundary monument was installed at the southwest corner of the property (PL-4).
 All five boundary monuments were located during the inspection.
 Boundary monuments BM-1, BM-2, and BM-3 have all sunk approximately 6 inches below the present grade of the ground surface.
 A surveying crew located them in summer 2021 using GPS coordinates on file.
-Rather than raise the boundary monuments, it was decided to mark their locations with a section of PVC pipe filled with pea gravel (PL-7).
+Rather than raise the boundary monuments, it was decided to mark their locations with a section of PVC pipe filled with pea gravel.
+The PVC pipe marking the location of boundary monument BM-2 had been removed and needs to be reinstalled.
+The top of the PVC marker at boundary monument BM-3 was hard to locate due to grass growth.
+Arrangements will be made to have the grass around the marker sprayed to make the marker more visible.
 No other maintenance needs were identified.